tmforum/DataModelDocumentation/docs/Service/BaseService.md

 ### This schema is referenced in the following schemas:

 -Service

 -ServiceOrderItem

 ### This schema references the following schemas directly:

 -Entity

-ServiceStateType
-ServiceSpecificationRef
+-ServiceStateType

+-ServiceSpecificationRef

-### This schema is referenced directly or indirectly by the following schemas:
+### This schema references directly or indirectly by the following schemas:

--TargetServiceSchema
+-ServiceOrderActionType

+-Service

+-ServiceOrderStateType

 -BaseService
--ServiceOrderStateType

 -AppointmentRef

--Entity
+-TargetServiceSchema

+-ServiceOrderItem

 -ServiceSpecificationRef
--ServiceOrderItem

 -ServiceStateType

--ServiceOrderActionType
--Service
+-Entity